-To best manage the high demand for GMF funding, the high quality of applications we receive, and the limited funding available, we have updated the eligibility criteria for plans, feasibility studies and field tests.
-These updates are reflected below.
+To best manage the high demand for GMF funding, the high quality of applications we receive, and the limited funding available, we have updated the eligibility criteria for plans, feasibility studies, pilot projects and capital projects.

 Who is eligible?